The Call for a Shorter Workweek Is Trending — and Both Employees and Employers Are Behind It

-Frances O’Grady, the head of the Trades Union Congress in the United Kingdom, told the annual gathering of her labor federation earlier this month that automation shouldn’t be viewed as a job thief.
-It ultimately might be a blessing for workers: “I believe that in this century, we can win a four-day working week, with decent pay for everyone,” she said.
+Frances O’Grady, the head of the Trades Union Congress in the United Kingdom, told the 2018 gathering of her labor federation that automation shouldn’t be viewed as a job thief.
+It ultimately might be a blessing for workers: “I believe that in this century,” she said, “we can win a four-day working week, with decent pay for everyone.”

-For example, Google co-founder Larry Page has called for the end of the 40-hour work week for years now.
-More recently, Sir Richard Branson, billionaire founder of the Virgin Group, argued against the notion that we should view the five-day work week as set in stone.
-Branson blogged earlier this year: “There is no reason this can’t change.
+Google cofounder Larry Page has called for the end of the 40-hour workweek for years now.
+And Sir Richard Branson, billionaire founder of the Virgin Group, argued against the notion that we should view the five-day workweek as set in stone.
+Sir Richard once blogged: “There is no reason this can’t change.
 In fact, it would benefit everyone if it did.”

 On the small business side, Stephan Aarstol, founder and CEO of Tower, a startup beach-lifestyle company best known for its paddle boards, wrote: “The idea that workers are expected to endure 70% of their week so they can enjoy the other 30% is collective insanity.”
-The San Diego–based Tower is also recognized for having adopted a five-hour workday three years ago.
+The San Diego–based Tower is also recognized for having adopted a five-hour workday more than five years ago.

-And earlier this year, Perpetual Guardian, a 240-employee company in New Zealand that manages trusts, wills, and estates, successfully experimented with a 32-hour work week.
-Owner Andrew Barnes saw no fall-off in productivity, and research he commissioned showed employees were more creative, committed, empowered and less stressed when working four days rather than five each week.
-Barnes has recommended to his board that the change become a long-term one.
+Perpetual Guardian, a company with over 230 employees in New Zealand that manages trusts, wills, and estates, successfully experimented with a 32-hour workweek in 2018.
+Owner Andrew Barnes saw no fall-off in productivity, and research he commissioned showed employees were more creative, committed, and empowered and less stressed when working four days rather than five each week.
+Perpetual Guardian made the four-day workweek permanent.

-Shortening the 40-hour work week is not a completely new idea.
-In 1930, John Maynard Keynes, in a famous paper entitled “Economic Possibilities of Our Grandchildren,” speculated that a time would come when we would have three-hour shifts or 15-hour work weeks.
+Shortening the 40-hour workweek is not a new idea.
+In 1930, John Maynard Keynes, in a famous paper entitled “Economic Possibilities of Our Grandchildren,” speculated that a time would come when we would have three-hour shifts or 15-hour workweeks.
 In 2007, entrepreneur Timothy Ferriss published The 4-Hour Workweek, which became a long-standing best-seller by offering advice on how to work smarter and more efficiently rather than harder and longer.

-But the topic seems particularly on trend right now.
-The Talent Blog explored it last month.
-Two weeks later, The New York Times surveyed some of the businesses and governments that have been experimenting with either shorter workdays or work weeks.
+Two and a half years ago, The New York Times surveyed some of the businesses and governments that had experimented with either shorter workdays or workweeks.
 The piece in the Times ends with a cautionary note from Paul Swinney, the head of policy and research at the London-based think tank Center for Cities: “In 50 or 100 years’ time, it may be that four days is the norm, but we shouldn’t expect it by 2020.”

-Automation and other efficiencies, such as mandating shorter meetings, mean that companies may be able to trim the work week without cutting into productivity or profits.
-“A five-hour workday,” Tower’s Aarstol writes, “offers baked-in time management by forcing you to prioritize high-value activities.”
+Automation and other efficiencies, such as mandating shorter meetings, mean that companies may be able to trim the workweek without cutting into productivity or profits.
+“A five-hour workday,” Tower’s Stephan writes, “offers baked-in time management by forcing you to prioritize high-value activities.”

-Yes, all signs point to this being the perfect time to take a longer view of the shorter work week.
+Yes, with the pandemic having made a compelling case for flexible work and, simultaneously, having pushed many employees to the edge of burnout, all signs point to this being the ideal time to take a longer view of the shorter workweek.

 To receive blog posts like this one straight in your inbox, subscribe to the blog newsletter.